Learn / Depression in Men: Recognizing and Treating a Hidden Condition

 While the symptoms are similar across genders, there are some key differences in how depression manifests in men.
 For example, when men are depressed, they may tend to appear aggressive or angry instead of sad.
 Also, while women can often be more in tune with their emotions and recognize depression for what it is, it can be harder for men to identify it in themselves.
 They may be more likely to ignore or suppress their feelings, or to attribute them to something else.

 Depression can disrupt men’s daily lives and negatively impact their physical health, interpersonal relationships, and careers.
-It can also be life-threatening, as depressed men are 4 times more likely to commit suicide than women1.
-That’s why it’s vital that we understand the signs and sometimes unique symptoms of male depression.
+It can also be life-threatening, as depressed men are 4 times more likely to commit suicide than women.1 That’s why we need to understand the signs and sometimes unique symptoms of male depression.

 In this article, we’ll explore how depression presents in men.
 We’ll also dive into the reasons why men and those around them often fail to recognize that they’re suffering from depression and the consequences this can have, as well as how to find effective treatment.